harness-community/harness-community.github.io/website/blog/2022-10-07-Harness-Platform/getting_start_harness_platform.md

-# Getting started with Harness Platform
+# Getting started with the Harness Platform

 Hey !! new to the **Harness Platform**, we are here to help you find your way around.